|Owning department||Department of Biology & Biochemistry|

 After successfully completing this unit, you should be able to:

-- apply a good understanding of the core knowledge underpinning molecular and cellular basis of disease
+- apply your understanding of your core knowledge underpinning molecular microbiological concepts

 - critically evaluate and communicate the findings of a cutting-edge research publication through a formal presentation

-- critically review the research literature on the latest advances in many areas relating to cancer, neuroscience, development or immunology
+- critically review the research literature on the latest advances in a given area in molecular microbiology

-- demonstrate an integrative and evaluative approach to addressing some of the challenges and opportunities in treating human diseases
+- demonstrate an integrative and evaluative approach to addressing some of the challenges and opportunities in microbial pathogenicity.

 The unit will be taught using a blended approach, which combines face-to-face interactions with online activities, including: